 Test Score Policies

 Seton Hall super scores the ACT and the SAT.
 Seton Hall does not require students to take the optional essay section of the new SAT and this section will not be considered for admission or scholarship.
-For applicants applying for fall 2017 and later, we will continue to accept both the new and old version of the SAT.
-We will convert old scores to new scores using the College Board's conversion tools.
-We will also super score the highest sections of the test using the new scores or the old score conversion.

 Students whose SAT or ACT scores have been invalidated by the testing agency will have their scores removed from their record and their application and scholarships or grants (if applicable) will be reevaluated.
 This may result in a rescinded admission, change of academic program, and reduction or removal of grants or scholarships.